Surveys of Total Compensation - and Trends

 >>> back to Survey - Topical Index

-2019 Executive Compensation Trends and Developments Survey - This 30-page PDF from Meridien provides comprehensive survey data covering a broad spectrum of executive compensation practices, with separate sections about (1) say on pay, (2) CEO pay ratio, (3) U.S. Tax Reform Act, (4) anti-hedging policies, (5) clawback/forfeiture policies, (6) merit increase budgets, (7) annual incentives, and (8) LTIPs, aka Long-Term Incentives.
+2020 Executive Compensation Trends and Developments Survey (Meridien) - This 31-page PDF from Meridien provides comprehensive survey data covering a broad spectrum of executive compensation practices, with separate sections about (1) say on pay, (2) CEO pay ratio, (3) COVID adjustments, (4) ESG and other performance measures, (5) clawback/forfeiture policies, (6) merit increase trends, (7) annual incentives, and (8) LTIPs, aka Long-Term Incentives especially the switch from TSR to relative TSR due to the pandemic-downturn.

 2019.08.20 REIT Executive Compensation - link here for several highlights from FTI's study.